 - Add remaining 2 cups of beef broth, tomato paste, coconut aminos, Italian seasoning, kosher salt, black pepper, and oregano leaves to the pot.
 Stir until well combined and the tomato paste has fully dissolved into the broth.

 - Add meat back to the pot, scraping any remaining juices and seasoning from the plate into the pot with a spatula (leave no flavor behind!).
 Add chopped carrots and potatoes and stir to coat everything in the broth.
 Place bay leaves on the top of everything without stirring.

 - Close the lid and set the pressure release valve to "Sealing."
 Press the "Pressure Cook" button and set the timer for 40 minutes.

-- Hit Cancel on the Instant Pot, remove the inner pot and place on a hot pad.
-Add frozen peas (if using) to the stew and gently stir.
+- Add frozen peas (if using them) to the stew and gently stir.
 The peas will quickly cook in the broth’s residual heat.
 Ladle stew into bowls and serve.

 Low FODMAP Slow Cooker Beef Stew Instructions: